 Some farmers may consider pursuing non-profit status.
 Non-profit status can provide some major benefits to farmers, including tax-exemption and the ability to receive charitable donations.
 However, it may be difficult for farmers to qualify as a non-profit.
 To qualify as a non-profit, the farm's primary purpose must be educational or charitable.
-The Internal Revenue Service (IRS) requires that organizing documents, such as Articles of Incorporation, articulate the organization's exempt purpose and permanently dedicate the organization's assets to the exempt purpose.
+109 The Internal Revenue Service (IRS) requires that organizing documents, such as Articles of Incorporation, articulate the organization's exempt purpose and permanently dedicate the organization's assets to the exempt purpose.
 The organization must petition the IRS and, as of Jan.
 3, 2010, pay an \$850 fee for 501(c)(3) status.
-It
+The organization must petition the